 For parmesan breadstick, use less salt (about 3/4 tsp) and add 1/4 cup of grated parmesan cheese to the dry ingredients.
 The savory parmesan cheese goes into the dough.

 They last up to 2-3 days if stored in a sealed bag or in air-tight container, but keep in mind that the weather affects greatly the texture.
 Here in rainy London, they last 1-2 days, but it’s ok since they are so good that they never last that long 🙂

-I hope you’ll enjoy this easy breadstick recipe as much as we do, and if you make it or if you have any questions, please leave a comment, rate it, or tag a photo #theclevermeal on Instagram (without posting the recipe, please!)
+I hope you’ll enjoy these amazing breadsticks as much as we do, and if you make it or if you have any questions, please leave a comment, rate it, or tag a photo #theclevermeal on Instagram (without posting the recipe, please!).

 - 2 cups (250 grams) bread flour or all-purpose